vgm5/Night_Of_100_Frights_ap_world/docs/en_no100f.md

 ## Current QOL Fixes (enabled by default)
 - Prevent player from going through the a loading zone in Aghast that would get them stuck if they don't have the helmet
+- Prevent player from going from Cellar 4 to Clamor 4 if they don't have the helmet (Requires glitches to escape)

 ## What is the goal of Scooby Doo: Night of 100 Frights?